itsadityakr/todo-list-app/README.md

 ## Installation
 1. Clone the repository:
+    ```bash
     git clone https://github.com/itsadityakr/Todo-List.git
+    ```

-3. Navigate to the project directory: cd Todo-List
+2. Navigate to the project directory:
+    ```bash
+    cd Todo-List
+    ```

-4. Open the `index.html` file in your preferred web browser to view the Terms and Functions page.
+3. Open the `index.html` file in your preferred web browser to view the Terms and Functions page.

 ## Usage
-To use the Advanced Activity Manager application, simply open the provided HTML file in a web browser.
+To use the To-Do List application, simply open the provided HTML file in a web browser.
 The application includes interactive features such as a to-do list, calendar, and voice command functionality.

 ## Features